 The Organizing Committee reserves the right to select and assign the abstracts relevant to the sessions for oral or poster presentation.
-All presenting authors of the abstracts (oral, poster or video) are required to register and pay for the registration fee by the deadline.
-Failure to do so will result in exclusion from the final programme.
+All presenting authors of the abstracts (oral, poster, or video) are required to register and pay for the registration fee by the deadline.
+Failure to do so will result in exclusion from the final program.

-All accepted abstracts would be published in the final programme of the Congress only upon receipt of registration fees in full
+All accepted abstracts would be published in the final program of the Congress only upon receipt of registration fees in full

 Open for abstract submission: July 1, 2021

 Deadline for abstract submission: January 31, 2022